 Engineering Science and Mechanics -- JUDITH A. TODD, Head

 Engineering Design, Technology, and Professional Programs, School of -- SVEN BILÉN, Head

-Industrial and Manufacturing Engineering -- PAUL M. GRIFFIN, Head
+Industrial and Manufacturing Engineering -- JANIS TERPENNY, Head

 Mechanical and Nuclear Engineering --KAREN A. THOLE, Head

 ACADEMIC PROGRAM SUPPORT

 Academic Support and Global Programs -- CHRISTINE B. MASTERS, Assistant Dean

 Office for Digital Learning -- CATHY HOLSING, Director